How we work

 Executive Committee

-Our Executive Committee is elected directly by our members.
+Our Executive Committee (EC) is elected directly by our members.
 Their work is open and transparent.
 You can read the minutes from their meetings in our Resources section.

 Our Executive Committee: